Connecting @ Limestone

 Stop Hunger Now

 "262,000 and counting" was the motto for this year's hunger relief effort.
-This Limestone College project began two years ago when students put together 62,034 packages of rice, vegetables, and vitamins to provide nutritious meal ingredients for the Stop Hunger Now international hunger relief organization.
+This Limestone University project began two years ago when students put together 62,034 packages of rice, vegetables, and vitamins to provide nutritious meal ingredients for the Stop Hunger Now international hunger relief organization.

 Last year, students packaged over 102,000.
 The food packages are distributed by the Stop Hunger Now hunger relief organization, which provides food assistance programs at schools and orphanages in developing countries around the world.